 Prior to joining Stevens, she worked at Wolf Mehlman Psychological Associates providing therapy to adults and college bound adolescents.
 For many years, she worked for the Activity and Human Performance Center providing individual therapy and court ordered psychological evaluations for adult and adolescent clients involved with the NJ Division for Youth and Family Services (DYFS).
 She also worked on-site as a Staff Psychologist at Apostle House Shelter in Newark, NJ providing individual therapy, group therapy, and advocacy to women residents and their children.
 Before that she worked for the Essex County Juvenile Detention Center as their Staff Psychologist.
 In addition, she has worked as an Adjunct Professor for both Montclair State University and Union County College teaching a variety of classes including Ethics, Group Counseling, and Supervision.
 Dr. Zarin is a New Jersey Licensed Counseling Psychologist (#4750).

 Dr. Jessica Shimberg is a Staff Psychologist at Student Counseling and Disability Services.
 Dr. Shimberg earned her Ph.D. in Clinical Psychology from Adelphi University, Gordon F. Derner Institute of Advanced Psychological Studies.
 She completed her doctoral internship as well as a post doctoral fellowship at Rutgers University's Counseling Center.
 Special interests include Eating Disorders, body image concerns, and relationship issues.
-Dr. Shimberg is a licensed clinical psychologist in the state of New York and permit holder in the state of New Jersey.
+Dr. Shimberg is a licensed clinical psychologist in the states of New York and New Jersey.

 Dr. Mai El-Khoury is a part-time Staff Psychologist at Student Counseling and Disability Services.
 She earned her B.A. in Psychology and English from Duke University, and her Ph.D. in Clinical Psychology from The George Washington University.
 Dr. El-Khoury completed her pre-doctoral internship at Bellevue Hospital/NYU School of Medicine and her post-doctoral fellowship at University of Medicine and Dentistry of New Jersey/ War Related Illness and Injury Study Center (of the East Orange Veterans Administration).
 Dr. El-Khoury is fluent in Arabic.
 Clinical interests include: living with anxiety, interpersonal relatedness, assertiveness, time management, expatriate transitions, as well as cross-cultural dimensions of coping and resilience.
 Dr. El-Khoury is licensed as a Clinical Psychologist in New Jersey and New York.